freenas/freenas-docs/userguide/system.rst

 The configurable options are described in :numref:`Table %s <internal_ca_opts_tab>`.
-When completing the fields for the certificate authority, use the information for your organization.
+When completing the fields for the certificate authority, supply the information for your organization.